-How to Install Composite Decking?
+How To Install Composite Decking?

 When installing composite decking yourself, it is extremely important to follow the installation guidelines provided by the manufacturers.
 This is mainly due to the thermal expansion and contraction that composite decking experiences as a part of a plastic plastics product.
 Composite decking will expand and shrink from summer to winter as it cools and heats up.

 The correct spacing must be provided to allow movement throughout the year and lifespan of your composite decking.
 Before installing your composite decking it’s important to always remember 3 key points, expansion, water drainage & good airflow.
 Composite decking expands in the heat and contracts in the cold.
-Since every area in the UK has different temperatures you need to allow up to 48 hours for the composite decking boards to climatise to the weather conditions in your location and carefully taking into consideration the expansion and contraction gaps required during installation.
+Since every area in the UK has different temperatures you need to allow up to 48 hours for the composite decking boards to climatise to the weather conditions in your location and carefully take into consideration the expansion and contraction gaps required during installation.

-Upon installation, one thing to note before starting your install is to open your boards up and allow them to settle in the climate for at least 48 hours.
+Upon installation, one thing to note before starting your install is to open up your boards up and allow them to settle in the climate for at least 48 hours.

-If storing the boards please ensure the boards are flat, covered and supported at 30 cm intervals.
+When storing the boards please ensure the boards are flat, covered and supported at 30 cm intervals.

 Ensure you have enough materials to cover your new decking project.
 This is a common error due to incorrect measurements or not creating a detailed plan.